 To conserve soil resources and quality 0 0 + This Policy is not over and above the Core Strategy and will have a neutral impact towards the baseline data.
 N/A To minimise the production of waste 0 0 + This Policy is not over and above the Core Strategy and will have a neutral impact towards the baseline data.
 N/A To improve health of the population 0 0 + This Policy is not over and above the Core Strategy and will have a neutral impact towards the baseline data.
 N/A To reduce crime and nuisance 0 0 0 This Policy is not over and above the Core Strategy and will have a neutral impact towards the baseline data.
 N/A To conserve natural and manmade resources 0 0 0 This Policy is not over and above the Core Strategy and will have a neutral impact towards the baseline data.
-N/A Overall commentary and any cumulative effects Overall this Policy is not over and above the Core Strategy and the policy moves towards the relevant SEA objectives.
-No cumulative effects have been identified for this policy.
+N/A Overall commentary and any cumulative effects - he Core Strategy and the policy moves towen identified for this policy. wards the relevant SEA